robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Editing test data
 `````````````````

-Test data in reST files can be edited with any text editor.
-It is recommended
+Test data in reST files can be edited with any text editor, and many editors
-that the editor be configured to use a monospace font to aid with alignment
-of table elements.
+also provide automatic syntax highlighting for it.

 Note that RIDE_ does not support direct editing of test data in reST source
 files.